whzinformatik/stocktrader/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at help.flaxel@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be [reported by contacting the project team via the GitHub Website][reporting].
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.